 If after 30 days from member submission, the photo is not viewable in the OMPF, the best course of action is to resubmit the photo.

-If a member knows or thinks that their record will be going before a board, they should not wait until it convenes before reviewing and trying to get a document added or removed to the OMPF (image) record.
-We recommend that each board eligible member review their OMPF record six (6) months prior to the board convening date.
-Any updating correspondence (including officer photos) should be sent in a minimum of (6) months before a Selection Boards.
+If a member knows or thinks that their record will be going before a board, do not wait until the board convenes to review and try to get a document added or removed from the OMPF record.
+We recommend that each board eligible member review their OMPF record six (6) months prior to the board convening date and promptly address any issues/errors discovered.
+Any updating correspondence (including officer photos) should be mailed to PERS-313.

 The following MILPERMAN articles (1070 series) pertain to the Officer Permanent Personnel Record.
 (Go to References for direct links)

 - Maintenance Responsibilities